Project Overview

 Dust mitigation measures are in place, including the use of water carts as required to manage dust during periods of increased demolition activity.

 Temporary footpath closures will be required during the remainder of the Day Avenue stormwater upgrade works.
-Closures will be limited to daytime construction hours, with pedestrian access safely reinstated outside of work hours.
+Appropriate pedestrian signage and detours will remain in place for the duration of the works to maintain safe access.